 Some 17 million acres of green space line US highways and byways, and it’s vital habitat for pollinators, as well as small voles and mice and birds.
 Bonnie Harper-Lore, a restoration ecologist formerly with the Federal Highway Administration, tells host Steve Curwood about the value they offer to wildlife and how President Lyndon Johnson’s wife, Ladybird, helped uplift this elongated haven for creatures and wildflowers.

-CURWOOD: When you set off for that summer road trip – take a good look at the medians and roadsides.
-All those miles of broad, green highway rights of way turn out be vital habitats for many small critters, as well as pollinators including bees, butterflies and birds.
-Bonnie Harper-Lore was a restoration ecologist for the Federal Highway Administration, and a member of the Commission on Minnesota Resources.
+It turns out that medians and roadsides offer miles and miles of vital habitats for many pollinators including bees and butterflies.
+Bonnie Harper-Lore was a restoration ecologist for the Federal Highway Administration, and is a member of the Commission on Minnesota Resources.
 Welcome to Living on Earth, Bonnie.

 HARPER-LORE: Greetings, Steve, how are you?